Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bridges and roads "waiting" for clearance

 Although there is a plan to expand the road to meet the travel needs of the people, the project is at a standstill because the compensation work is still at a standstill.
 Specifically, the project to upgrade and expand La Xuan Oai Street from the intersection of Lo Lu Street to Nguyen Duy Trinh Street (belonging to Truong Thanh and Long Truong Wards) was allocated 190 billion VND in compensation capital, while the section from D2 of the high-tech park to Le Van Viet with 282 billion VND in compensation capital (belonging to Tang Nhon Phu A and Tang Nhon Phu B Wards) has not yet disbursed any money.
-The problem with this project is related to the allocation of resettlement housing and land funds and the approval of land price adjustment coefficients for calculating compensation.
+The problem of this project is related to the allocation of resettlement land fund and the approval of land price adjustment coefficients for calculating compensation.

 TP.HCM trước mục tiêu giải ngân 95%: Điểm mặt dự án 0 đồng - Ảnh 1.